-With 11 million page views and counting since 2013, these super soft and chewy chocolate chip cookies are the most popular cookie recipe on my website.
+With 30 million page views and counting since 2013, these super soft and chewy chocolate chip cookies are the most popular cookie recipe on my website.
 Melted butter, more brown sugar than white sugar, cornstarch, and an extra egg yolk guarantee the absolute chewiest chocolate chip cookie texture.
 And you don’t even need a mixer!

-Reader Adrienne commented: “These are the best cookies I’ve ever had.
+One reader, Adrienne, commented: “These are the best cookies I’ve ever had.
 Incredible.
 Don’t cut corners or you’ll miss out.
 Do everything she says and you’re in for the best cookies of your life. ★★★★★“

 There are thousands of chocolate chip cookies recipes out there.
 Everyone has their favorite and this one is mine.
 Just a glance at the hundreds of reviews in the comments section tells me that this recipe is a favorite for many others too!
 In fact, if you asked me which recipe to keep in your apron pocket, my answer would be this one.
 (In addition to a classic cut-out sugar cookies and flaky pie crust, of course!)
 Just read the comments on a post in our Facebook group.
-These cookies are loved… and, warning: they disappear FAST.
+These cookies are beloved… and, a warning: they disappear FAST.

 Why Are These My BEST Chocolate Chip Cookies?